-Requirements of Guidelines 3 Proposal Comments Description of the proposal As per above in Concordia growth area 'Description of the proposal' addressed satisfactorily.
-Provide a detailed description of the proposal The proposal clearly identified the councils involved.
-Clearly identified all councils The suburb of Gawler Belt located in the Light involved Regional Council.
-Section 26 principles The proposal provides response of each point of the Describe the proposal with principle sets out in section 26(1) (c ) and how reference to the principles Council's proposal aligns with each principles for set out is section 26 Hewett. (i) The proposal highlights that, The Gawler Belt forms a natural extension to Gawler and has inherently become part of township as there are no public facilities and services in this area and the community rely heavily upon the Town of Gawler.
+Requirements (I based on the Proposal Comments guidelines) he proposal a detailed tion of the proposal Refer to 1 above.
+'Description of the proposal' addressed satisfactorily. • identified all councils The proposal clearly identified the councils involved.
+The suburb of Gawler Belt located in the Light Regional Council. reference ciples e the proposal with ce to the principles is section 26 The proposal provides response of each point of the principle sets out in section 26(1) (c) and how Council's proposal aligns with each principles for Hewett. (i) The proposal highlights that, The Gawler Belt forms a natural extension to Gawler and has inherently become part of township as there are no public facilities and services in this area and the community rely heavily upon the Town of Gawler.
 26 (c) (i) addressed satisfactorily. (ii) The proposal discusses as a regular users of services and infrastructures by the Gawler Belt residents how formal inclusion would bring greater equity for current Gawler rate payers and increase opportunity for future investments and growth.
-26 (c) (ii) addressed satisfactorily.
-Additional Information - 16 August 2021 (iii) As per above in Concordia growth area 26 (c) (iii) addressed satisfactorily. (iv) The proposal provides a list of existing services which has been already used by the Gawler Belt community and that has been used by the residents of 26 (c) (iv) addressed satisfactorily.
+26 (c) (ii) addressed satisfactorily. (iii) This principle addressed with principle (iv) This principle focusing on whether the Council have sufficient resource and financial ability to perform all the function efficiently and effectively.
+Although, the required information for this principle was included as a part of Attachment 6 of the proposal document: Item 28 of Att 6 has the detail indicative additional staffing and operating analysis from the date of boundary adjustment (page 18

-the Town of Gawler and non-residents living in close proximity of the Council.
+(iv) The proposal provides a list of existing services which has been already used by the Gawler Belt community and that has been used by the residents of the Town of Gawler and non-residents living in close proximity of the Council.